Beef Liver for Dogs

 Liver is Rich in Iron

 Iron is a vital element of red blood cells as it is what forms hemoglobin, which allows the red blood cells to carry oxygen.
-It also helps your dog regulate his body temperature and increases his endurance and strength.
+It also helps your dog regulate his body temperature and supports his endurance and strength.
 A lack of iron will also negatively affect the T-cells and antibodies that are an important part of his immune system.

 Liver Is Also Rich in Vital Minerals

 Liver is also a rich source of vital minerals like copper and zinc.
-These are crucial for bone and joint health as well as healthy skin, a shiny coat, and a strong immune system.
+These are crucial for supporting bone and joint health as well as healthy skin, a shiny coat, and a strong immune system.

 Rich in Essential Fatty Acids